This 5K Training Plan Is Perfect for Absolute Beginners

+If you're interested in the whole "no-equipment needed, open-road, runner's high" thing, here's where to start.
 The best news?
-No prior running experience is necessary to learn how to train for a 5K.
+No prior running experience is necessary for this 5K training plan.
 If you can walk, you can finish this program.
 (You could even go from the couch to a half marathon if you wanted!)

 Run: Three days a week, you'll do a run-walk combo (details in the plan below), alternating between running and walking segments to build up your endurance.
 If you have a watch with a timer or stopwatch function, use it to mark your intervals.
-Don't worry about speed.
-That will come with more time on your feet.
+Don't worry about speed — that will come with more time on your feet.
 Aim for a rate of perceived exertion (RPE) that feels like a 5 or 6 on a scale of 1 to 10 so you don't burn out too soon.
-(If you're having trouble breathing, these running breathing tips can help.)

-Strength train: Two days a week, you'll strength train, which will help keep you injury-free.
-(Not sure where to start?
-Follow this Ultimate Strength Workout for Runners.)
-Fitzgerald recommends this simple core routine.
-Complete three sets of the moves below, doing each exercise for 45 seconds to 1 minute, transitioning between movements without any rest.
+Strength train: You'll strength train two days a week during this 5K training plan, and these workouts will help keep you injury-free.
+This simple core routine is recommended by Fitzgerald.
+In it, you'll complete 3 sets of the moves below, doing each exercise for 45 seconds to 1 minute and transitioning between movements without any rest.
 Recover for 1 to 2 minutes between each set.
 The whole workout takes about 20 minutes.

 Do strides: Finally, you'll learn to perform "strides" — short bursts of speed from jogging to sprinting to jogging again, all in the course of 20 to 30 seconds.
+Do these once per week, after your mid-week base run.
 When doing your weekly strides, walk or rest for 45 to 90 seconds between each one.
-Do them after your mid-week base run.

-"Always remember to stay relaxed during a stride," says Fitzgerald.
-"At no point should you be straining or racing."
-These strides will help loosen up your legs, get you ready for faster workouts, and reinforce good form.
+"Always remember to stay relaxed during a stride — at no point should you be straining or racing," says Fitzgerald.
+Strides will help loosen up your legs, get you ready for faster workouts, and reinforce good form.
 Ready to take it to the next level?
 Try these other interval running workouts.

-- This plan for how to train for a 5k is flexible to fit your lifestyle.
-Feel free to rearrange running, strength, and rest days as your schedule demands.
-You'll still reap the cardiovascular benefits.
+- This 5K training plan is flexible to fit your lifestyle.
+Feel free to rearrange running, strength, and rest days as your schedule demands — you'll still reap the cardiovascular benefits.

-- Run with a friend.
-If they're slower than you, focus on perfecting your stride by landing lightly on your heels, then rolling forward to push off on your toes.
-If they're faster, pushing yourself beyond your comfort zone one or two days per week will help you get stronger.
-The conversation and companionship will keep you coming back day after day.
+- For more motivation, try running with a friend.
+If their pace is slower than yours, focus on perfecting your stride by landing lightly on your heels, then rolling forward to push off on your toes.
+If their pace is faster, pushing yourself beyond your comfort zone one or two days per week will help you get stronger.
+Plus, the conversation and companionship will keep you motivated.

-- Step up to our intermediate 5K training plan for the next round to beat your speed.
+- Ready for more?
+Step up to Shape's intermediate 5K training plan for the next round to beat your speed.